-\begin{remark} When $\MG_{t}$ ($t=1,\ldots,T$) are classes of the linear eligibility scores, the optimization problems (\ref{eq:optimization_Backward DEWM}) for the Backward DEWM and (\ref{eq:optimization_SDEWM}) for the Simultaneous DEWM can be formulated as Mixed Integer Linear Programming (MILP) problems.
-See Appendix \ref{appendix:computation} for details. \end{remark}
+\begin{remark}[Optimization] When $\MG_{t}$ ($t=1,\ldots,T$) are classes of the linear treatment rules, the optimization problems (\ref{eq:optimization_backward DEWM}) for the backward DEWM and (\ref{eq:optim_SDEWM}) for the simultaneous DEWM can be formulated as mixed integer linear programming (MILP) problems.
+Appendix \ref{appendix:computation} gives details. \end{remark}